Give your team the skills to handle conflict comfortably and see challenges become relationship-building opportunities.

 - Showing appreciation through gestures.

-Add advanced skills to your conflict reservations training and see your profits soar!
+Add advanced skills to your conflict resolutions training and see your team engagement flourish.

-Our conflict resolution training also has a companion course called Action-Reaction which focuses on when the compensate and how much.
+Our conflict resolution training also has a companion course called Action-Reaction which focuses on when the compensate and how much when dealing with customer conflict.

 In this conflict resolution discussion course, we will review: